Do Miniature Sheltie Puppies Exist?

 What Are Miniature Shelties?

 The Shetland Sheepdog breed as we know it today is the result of many generations of selective breeding.
-Over time, they have evolved considerably in appearance and size.
+Crosses have occurred between Scandinavian Spitz breeds, Border Collies, Rough Collies, Pomeranians and others.
+Over time, Shelties have evolved considerably in appearance and size to what we know today.

-In other words, the AKC standard was never arbitrary.
-It was written with performance, appearance and health considerations in mind (for example, such Shelties should be less prone to joint deterioration).
+In other words, the American Kennel Club standard is not arbitrary.
+It was written with performance, appearance and health considerations in mind.
+For example, Shelties of this size and stature should be less prone to joint deterioration.

 This is this mission of the Toy Sheltie Club of America.
 Once proponents of the 8-12 inch toy Sheltie, they now advocate that any Sheltie under 13 inches be classified as a miniature Sheltie.